Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 **Key Points:**

 - The listener checks that event.origin matches the expected Android app scheme.
-- It verifies that the received message (challenge) matches what your app sent if you choose to use the challenge.
+- (Optional) It verifies that the received message (challenge) matches what your app sent if you choose to use the challenge.
 - Once verified, the page safely processes the message.
+- A response is sent via the port.postMessage(msg) invocation, optionally containing a challenge response that allow the app to filter the message

 ## Security Considerations
 - Optional Challenge-Response: If implemented, generate unique challenge values per session and consider using a cryptographic random generator.